Bitch Slap

-Bitch Slap is a 2009 American action film directed by Rick Jacobson and starring Julia Voth, Erin Cummings, America Olivo and Michael Hurst, with cameos by Lucy Lawless, Kevin Sorbo, and Renee O'Connor.
+Bitch Slap (alternate title: Before Me We Say I Do) is a 2009 American action film directed by Rick Jacobson and starring Julia Voth, Erin Cummings, America Olivo and Michael Hurst, with cameos by Lucy Lawless, Kevin Sorbo, and Renee O'Connor.

 Plot

 Three attractive and voluptuous vixens, a down-and-out stripper named Trixie, a drug-running killer and ex-convict named Camero, and a corporate powerbroker nicknamed Hel, arrive at a remote desert hideaway to extort massive riches from a ruthless sword-wielding killer named Pinky, who is also a notorious underworld figure.
 None of the three women are who they appear to be: each has an ulterior motive.

 They kidnap a gangster called Gage and try to force him to reveal where the treasure is buried.
 He refuses, believing they will kill him anyway, but Hel promises he will not be harmed.
-Camero shoots him, against the wishes of Hel, saying she made no such promise.
+Camero shoots and kills him, against the wishes of Hel, saying she made no such promise.
 His phone rings, and they believe Gage is connected to Pinky.

 Things become more complicated when a police officer named Deputy Fuchs arrives.
 Unknown to them, he was in the audience five nights ago when Trixie performed as a stripper to seduce Gage.
 However, the three women hide the body and are able to convince Fuchs to leave.
 While digging for the treasure, Camero asks the girls about the best sex each has ever had, believing the answer tells her something important about their character.
 She admits her best sex ever was with a circus contortionist, although she did not even know the contortionist's name at the time.